Belle Haven Apartments

 Text-to-speech Audio

-The Belle Haven was erected around the end of the Florida land boom, which abruptly ended in the mid-1920s, and a few months before the 1926 Miami hurricane, which devasted Miami and many other parts of the state.
-The real estate crash and the effects of the hurricane foreshadowed the looming global crisis of the Great Depression, which would begin in just a few years.
+Unfortunately, the Broadway Apartments was erected around the end of the Florida land boom and a few months before the 1926 Miami hurricane, which devastated Miami and many other parts of the state.
+The real estate crash and the effects of the hurricane foreshadowed the looming global crisis of the Great Depression that began in just a few years.
+In the late 1920s, local resident Elmer Whittle acquired the building and renamed it Belle Haven to distinguish it from the El Vernona Hotel.

 Sources